geomesa/geomesa.github.io/_posts/2015-06-09-geomesa-kafka-quickstart.md

 #### Consumers explained

-GeoMesa's wraps Kafka consumers in two different ways; as a LiveKafkaConsumerFeatureSource or ReplayKafkaConsumerFeatureSource (which implement GeoTools' [FeatureSource](http://docs.geotools.org/latest/javadocs/org/geotools/data/FeatureSource.html) API).
+GeoMesa wraps Kafka consumers in two different ways; as a LiveKafkaConsumerFeatureSource or ReplayKafkaConsumerFeatureSource (which implement GeoTools' [FeatureSource](http://docs.geotools.org/latest/javadocs/org/geotools/data/FeatureSource.html) API).

 The LiveKafkaConsumerFeatureSource will consume messages as they are being produced and maintain the real time state of SimpleFeatures pertaining to a Kafka topic.